liouviaglou/Domains/.ipynb_checkpoints/README-checkpoint.md

     c) seg_glm + agg_glm: AUC 0.811307309887682; lift_10 4.299024
     d) seg_glm: AUC 0.816507088933898; lift_10 4.708893
     e) **tld_registrar_index is actually a concatenation of tld and reseller** Need to rerun above

-1. b) incorporate reseller (not registrar) as a predictor in RF

-2. Validate seg_glm performance from scratch

-2. Aside from small data segments, on what kind of segments does random forest outperform glm?

-3. Statistically, where is random forest more approriate than glm?

-4. Is segmentation on tld-registrar level necessary?
-Can we get by with registrar level segmentation, incorporating tld as a predictor?